 Is your barrel cactus sprouting babies?
 Barrel cactus pups often develop on the mature plant.
 Many leave them and let them grow, creating a globular design in the container or in the ground.
-But you can propagate these for new plants too.
+You can propagate these for new plants too.

 Propagating a Barrel Cactus

 You can remove the pups from the mother to plant in a container or a different spot in the garden bed.
 Of course, you’ll want to do this carefully, avoiding the prickly and painful cactus spines.

 Heavy gloves are a necessary part of the protection you’ll need to use when propagating a barrel cactus.
 Some wear two pairs of gloves when working with cactus, as the spines easily pierce through.

 Tools with handles, such as tongs, and a sharp knife or pruners allow you to reach the bottom of the pup without injuring yourself.
 Evaluate which tool will work best for your situation.

 Cover the mother barrel cactus plant, leaving the baby exposed.
 Some use plastic nursery pots for this part of the chore.
 Others cover with tightly wrapped newspaper for protection.
 Remove the pups at ground level.
 Then securely pull and elevate the baby, so the stem is visible and slice it off.
 Try to do this with one cut.